autowarefoundation/autoware.universe/planning/behavior_path_goal_planner_module/README.md

 ## **Pull Over**

 There are three path generation methods.
-The path is generated with a certain margin (default: `0.5 m`) from the boundary of shoulder lane.
+The path is generated with a certain margin (default: `0.75 m`) from the boundary of shoulder lane.

+The process is time consuming because multiple planners are used to generate path for each candidate goal.
+Therefore, in this module, the path generation is performed in a thread different from the main thread.
+Path generation is performed at the timing when the shape of the output path of the previous module changes.
+If a new module launches, it is expected to go to the previous stage before the goal planner, in which case the goal planner re-generates the path.
+The goal planner is expected to run at the end of multiple modules, which is achieved by `keep_last` in the planner manager.

 | Name                             | Unit   | Type   | Description                                                                                                                                                                    | Default value                            |
 | :------------------------------- | :----- | :----- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------------------------------------- |